-Meanwhile, the triple camera system enjoys a significant software upgrade (though many of these improvements are also heading to the 7 Pro with the latest OxygenOS 10 update).
+Meanwhile, the triple camera system enjoys a significant software upgrade (though many of these improvements are also available on the 7 Pro with the latest OxygenOS updates.)

 So we're looking at a minor spec bump along with equally conservative design changes.
 And when it comes to day-to-day performance, you're not going to be able to tell a 7 Pro from a 7T Pro outside of benchmark apps.

 Software has been a traditional area of strength for OnePlus, and the 7T Pro is no exception.
 Building on the solid foundations of previous OxygenOS releases, the 7T Pro runs Android 10 out of the box, along with some welcome software tweaks from OnePlus.

 Thanks to a combination of a fast CPU, a slick 90Hz display and OnePlus's software optimizations, OxygenOS retains its title as the fastest Android experience out there.
 That's not a surprise after years of extremely performant OnePlus phones, but it bears repeating.

 The company's overall design language hasn't changed (yet) save for a few new live wallpapers and a minor icon tweaks.
 OnePlus's staple widget shelf returns, along with other useful features like Zen Mode, which lets you disconnect from notifications and other distractions for a short time.
 And now Zen Mode is configurable to allow you to take a time-out of up to an hour, up from the previous 20-minute figure.

 At the opposite end of the spectrum, the 7T Pro not only benefits from the Snapdragon 855+'s slightly faster GPU, but also OnePlus's Game Space feature.
 Game Space lets you tweak notifications to display as text only, reducing distractions when you're playing.
 And there are also a handful of graphical options for enhancing detail in areas of shadow, potentially giving you a small advantage in shooter titles.